krkn-chaos/krkn/docs/config.md

 # Kraken
 This section defines scenarios and specific data to the chaos run

-## Distribution
-Either **openshift** or **kubernetes** depending on the type of cluster you want to run chaos on.
-The prometheus url/route and bearer token are automatically obtained in case of OpenShift, please set it when the distribution is Kubernetes.

 ## Exit on failure
 **exit_on_failure**:  Exit when a post action check or cerberus run fails